ssaserkar/Endoscope_DVRK_GazeTracking/README.md

 Steps to Add the Package to Unity:
 ```
-1) Open the Unity HUb, find the project titled ""
+1) Open the Unity HUb, find the project titled "unity-dvrk-gaze"
 2)  Under Window tab, choose Package Manager
 3) Package Manager tab gets opened
 4) In top left corner, Chooce either of the options